Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: PROBLEM FORMULATION

 \subsection{Monitor-Guided Systems}

 An abstract view of the architecture of systems studied in our paper is depicted in \Cref{fig:mgs}.
 The system is composed of an environment and a controlled entity.
-This entity is controlled by a set of controllers $c_1, \dots, c_n$, which in turn are managed by a monitor.
+This entity is controlled by a set of controllers $\{c_1, \dots, c_n\}$, which in turn are managed by a monitor.
 The controls computed by a controller determine how the state of the controlled entity changes.
-The role of the monitor is to dynamically adapt the controls of the most safe controller at each execution step based on a current observed context.
+The role of the monitor is to dynamically adapt the controls of the safest controller at each execution step based on the current observed context.
 The context can be defined in terms of the state of the controlled entity and that of the environment (or a part thereof).
-In the rest of the paper we will denote the architecture in \Cref{fig:mgs} by a \emph{monitor-guided systems (\mgs)}.
+We call the architecture in \Cref{fig:mgs} a \emph{monitor-guided systems (\mgs)}.